What is Tron?

 How Voting Works in the Tron Ecosystem

-Everyone that has frozen their TRX has the right to vote in the Tron network.
+Everyone that has frozen their TRX on a Tron wallet has the right to vote in the Tron network.
 Once frozen, you will be given the option to vote either on Super Representatives (SR) or Candidates.
 You can select up to five different SRs or Candidates to vote on, and choose how many votes you want to give to each.
 The SR or Candidate you voted on can reward you for this – this is how you can earn more TRX.
 Remember to take a good look into who you’re voting for first.

-How to Pay No Transaction Fees
+How to Avoid Transaction Fees

 You can send TRX that isn’t frozen at any time, to any Tron account.